MADE RICH THROUGH A DREAM

 Quickly he realised that this Highland teuchtar had not the brawn nor the daring to assail an Edinburgh merchant's dwelling.
 "What was it brought you down here?"
 The cottar told him of the voice he had heard saying, "Your fortune awaits for you in Edinburgh.
 Go and find it."
 Yet all he had found was a hard prison bed.

 "All you Hielan Shonnies are the same," said the chief of the constables.
 "Ye think the cobbles of the High Street are diamonds.
 Are you truly so daft as to believe in voices and dreams?
 More fool you.
-If I were a foolish as you I would be on long fruitless journeys too, for the past three nights I have dreamed a dream, and a voice said to me, 'Get up and go north till you come to a place called Abrondale, and dig in the west corner of a field called Pitpark, and you will find gold and silver in plenty.'
+If I were as foolish as you I would be on long fruitless journeys too, for the past three nights I have dreamed a dream, and a voice said to me, 'Get up and go north till you come to a place called Cromarty, go up the hill out of the town and dig in the west corner of a field called Pitpark, and you will find gold and silver in plenty.'
 Am I such a fool that I would go?
 Am I just?"